-The use of hot tubs and spa have its deep roots in the history of human civilization.
+The use of hot tubs and spas have deep roots in the history of human civilization.
 Modern hot tubs are the perfect definition of luxury and elegance.

-For all customers and the proud owners of a spa or a hot tub, we reveal the story of the making of a hot tub in the form of a video and its transcription.
-So, enjoy reading and understand how a hot tub is created…
+For all customers and the proud owners of a spa or a hot tub, we reveal the hot tub history in the form of a video and its transcription.
+So, enjoy reading and understand how a hot tub is created.

 Like natural hot springs that are heated by the earth’s crust, a hot tub can give your aching muscles that healing feeling.
 In fact, the hot tub is a high-tech version of the hot springs phenomenon, and its invention in the middle of the 20th century made the backyard steam part of the suburban dream.

 There are up to 100 jets in a modern hot tub.
 Each churns up the water making waves that have a calming effect on tense and tired muscles.
 To make a hot tub, they start with a sheet of rigid acrylic.
 They rest it briefly over a mold of a hot tub, then a frame-like clamp grips it along the edges and transfers it to an oven.
 The oven has heating elements on the top and bottom.
 They bake the acrylic sheet until it’s so soft it sags.
 They transfer the sagging sheet back to the mold, and now they turn on a vacuum system underneath.
 It sucks the acrylic sheet into the crevices of the mold so that it takes its shape.
 Then fans pull the molded acrylic and it hardens in just a couple of minutes.
 Operators then stack the tub shell.

 They mold swim spa shells using the same technique.
 Swim spas are longer and deeper than hot tubs.
 They are for working out, not unwinding, so there aren’t many ledges for sitting around.